ariaghora/ariaghora.github.io/src/about.md

 ## Errata policy

-I am trying my best to make this website as error-free as possible, and filling it with timeless content.
 If you find any errors (typographical, code, math equation, anything), please let me know by one of the following ways:

 - Open an issue on [GitHub](//github.com/ariaghora/ariaghora.github.io/issues)
 - Send me an email at [hello@ghora.net](mailto:hello@ghora.net)
 - Send me a message on [Twitter](//twitter.com/aria_ghora)

-It doesn't matter whether the typo is in very old articles or not.
-I appreciate any help in making this website better.

 ## Language